wujie3375/wujie3375.github.io/about.md

 <p style="text-indent: 1.5em;">Hi there!
 Welcome to my personal corner of the internet!</p>

-I’m **Jie Wu**, a PhD student in Physics at **Chongqing University**, tuning in to the universe’s faintest whispers—**gravitational waves**.
-I spend my days wrangling signals, crunching mountains of data, and dreaming up clever ways to catch those sneaky ripples in spacetime—then chasing the answers with code, data, and (lots of) coffee.

-My big dream?
-To unravel the essence of the universe and the fundamental rules that govern everything, hoping to make a meaningful impact in this field someday… but for now, let’s just focus on graduating smoothly with as few gray hairs as possible.
+I’m **Jie Wu**, a PhD student in Physics at **Chongqing University**.
+My research lives at the intersection of **gravitational-wave astronomy**, **data analysis**, and **detector science**.
+In simple terms, I spend a lot of time listening for some of the faintest signals in the universe, trying to understand where they come from, what they can tell us, and how we can detect them better.

+I’m especially interested in waveform modeling, parameter estimation, detector performance, and the broader questions that connect gravitational waves to astrophysics, cosmology, and gravitation.
+Most days, this means working with signals, simulations, and code; on good days, it feels a bit like decoding messages from the universe.
+On other days, it feels like debugging at 2 a.m. with coffee as a co-author.

+Beyond research, I enjoy the kind of curiosity that spills over into many neighboring corners of science and life.
+I like ideas that make the world feel bigger, clearer, or simply more beautiful.

 ### What gets me fired up:

 - **Physics & Astronomy**
-  exploring the underlying rules of the universe never stops being fascinating 🔭
+  I never get tired of asking how the universe works, and why it works that way. 🔭
 - **Aerospace**
-  rockets, satellites, and all that space stuff… just seriously cool 🚀
+  Rockets, satellites, and ambitious engineering projects always make me look twice. 🚀
 - **Photography**
-  capturing the trails of the stars and recording beauty from a different angle 📷
+  Capturing star trails, night skies, and quiet moments from a different angle. 📷
 - **Aircraft**
-  there's a strange joy in watching giant machines stay in the sky ✈️
+  Giant machines in the sky never stop being fascinating. ✈️
 - **Anime**
-  experiencing emotions and stories that hit differently, in the best way 🎬

-Got something cool to share?
-Hit me up anytime at **wujie3375@gmail.com**.
-Can’t wait to explore the universe together—one gravitational wave (and one cup of coffee) at a time!
+  Great stories, memorable characters, and emotional damage delivered with style. 🎬

+If you’d like to talk about gravitational waves, physics, collaboration, or just share something interesting, feel free to reach out at **wujie3375@gmail.com**.

 ---

 ## Research Interests

-- **Gravitational wave:**
+- **Gravitational waves**
-  Signal simulation, Post-Newtonian waveform.
-- **Detection:**
-  Space- and ground-based detectors, Time-delay interferometry, Noise.
-- **Binary system:**
-  Stellar binary black hole, Massive black hole binary, Galactic binary.
+  Waveform modeling, signal simulation.

-- **Data processing:**
+- **Data analysis**
   Parameter estimation, Fisher matrix, Bayesian analysis.

+- **Detectors**
+  Space- and ground-based detectors, time-delay interferometry, multi-messenger observation.

-- **Gravitation:**
+- **Astrophysical sources**
-  Modified theory of gravity, Cosmology, Dark matter.
+  Binary black holes, galactic binaries, hierarchical triple systems.

-- **Astronomy:**
+- **Gravitation**
-  Electromagnetic observation, Multi-messenger observation.
+  Modified gravity, cosmology, dark matter, dynamical friction.

-Currently, my primary research focus is on the simulation of gravitational wave signals in space, assessment of detector performance, and the processing and analysis of gravitational wave data.
+Currently, my main research focuses on gravitational-wave signal simulation for space-based missions, detector performance assessment, and the analysis and interpretation of gravitational-wave data.

 ---